Venango County, Pennsylvania: History

 The oil heritage of Venango County is commemorated by a Pennsylvania State Park and many heritage sites which help tell the story and memorialize the people of the oil boom of the late 19th and early 20th centuries.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 683 sqmi, of which 674 sqmi is land and 8.6 sqmi (1.3%) is water.
+Venango County is one of the 423 counties served by the Appalachian Regional Commission, and it is identified as part of the "Midlands" by Colin Woodard in his book American Nations: A History of the Eleven Rival Regional Cultures of North America.